The Forbidden History of Heavenly Mother

 She continues:

-Similarly, LDS historian and Exponent II founder Claudia Bushman wrote of the ultimate direction the young prophet seemed to be heading:
+Similarly, LDS historian and Exponent II founder Claudia Bushman wrote of the possible direction the young prophet seemed to be heading:

 “The Relief Society of 1842, combined with Joseph’s theology of queens and priestesses, might be seen as a nascent female order.
 In another trajectory, this could have resembled the ancient sacred marriage systems where women represented divine power in partnership with men.”
 (Mormon Sisters: Women in Early Utah, 1976, p.
 12)